Introduction

 To comply with our obligations as a charity we take reasonable and appropriate steps to know who our donors are, particularly where significant sums are being donated.
 This means that we may conduct research, including accessing information which is already publicly available, on prospective donors, partners or volunteers to ensure it would be right for us to accept support whether that is from an individual or organisation.
 This will help to give assurance that the donation is not from an inappropriate source and to safeguard our reputation.
 This does not mean that we will question every donation, or that we will research lots of personal and other details about every donor.
 Any information we do collect for this purpose will only consist of what is necessary for us to meet these requirements and will be processed in line with your rights.

-Your information may be used to ensure that the Hospice complies with the Fundraising Regulator’s Code of Fundraising Practice, which stipulates that we must take steps to assess and manage risks to our work and reputation with regard to certain levels of donation.
-More details can be found at www.fundraisingregulator.org.uk.
+Your information may be used to ensure that Hospice at Home West Cumbria complies with the Fundraising Regulator’s Code of Fundraising Practice, which stipulates that we must take steps to assess and manage risks to our work and reputation with regard to certain levels of donation.
+More details can be found at www.fundraisingregulator.co.uk

 If you are making a payment to us we may also collect your bank account details and credit/debit card details.